saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

           info: "Success!
 There is at least 1 OSPF neighbor found behind {{post['interface-name']}}"
           err: "FAIL!
 There are no neighbors found behind {{post['interface-name']}}"
 </pre>

+The OSPF test will check all interfaces that are enabled for OSPFv2 or OSPFv3 skipping the lo0.0 interface.
+It will check the neighbor count, and in case the neighbor count is 0, the test will fail.

 After creating the tests, we need to plug them in `/etc/jsnapy/snap_config.yaml`.
 While we add the tests, let's also add another host to run the tests against: